bill-c-martin/bill-c-martin.github.io/_posts/blog/2022-03-07-Python-for-PHP-Developers.md

 print([1,2,3] * 10)
 ```

+### Concatenation

-Moving along with the List arithmetic theme, this intuitive way of working with Lists in Python applies with the `+` operator as well.
+Moving along with the List arithmetic theme, that `*` intuitive way of working with Lists in Python applies with the `+` operator as well:

 <!-- omit in toc -->
 #### PHP